The Culinary Arts has Finally Produced Top Asian Female Chefs after Decades-Long of Waiting

 Country of Origin: Hong Kong, China

-Chef Vicky might just be the most awarded chef on this list as she not only became the recipient of the 2015 Asia’s Best Female Chef award, but also got on the radar of Michelin Guide which is perhaps the equivalent of an Oscar in Hollywood for actors.
+Chef Vicky might just be the most awarded chef on this list as she not only became the recipient of the 2015 Asia’s Best Female Chef award, but also got on the radar of Michelin Guide, which is the equivalent of an Oscar in Hollywood!
 Chef Vicky started her education in the United States at the tender age of 15 where she was always involved in creative design, but later on in her life she moved back to Hong Kong and went to Le Cordon Bleu in Bangkok, Thailand for a 9-month study in culinary arts which launched her career as a chef.
-She first worked at Cépage in Hong Kong as a chef de cuisine under head chef Sebastien Lepinoy for 18 months, but with the experience she gained there plus her prior experience as a creative director, she opened her own restaurant, the Tate Dining Room in 2012.
+She first worked at Cépage in Hong Kong as a chef de cuisine under head chef Sebastien Lepinoy for 18 months, but with the experience she gained there plus her prior experience as a creative director, she opened her own restaurant called, the Tate Dining Room in 2012.
 One year later she was given a Michelin star which was a great honor for chefs and after 2 years had passed, she was also awarded as Asia’s Best Female Chef in 2015.

 It’s amazing how far she went considering her humble beginnings, but talent is talent and people who can see it acknowledges it.
 Simple as that!